mattbocosoft/presentation-gitflow-and-semanticversioning/semantic-versioning.md

 ##Internal Versioning

-Semantic Versioning is intented to be used for the release version of a product or library.
+Semantic Versioning is intended to be used for the release version of a product or library.
 This is the version that the user or consumer of the product sees, and it also often called the marketing version.
-Internal versions should adopt a different pattern; here is my recommendation based off of my experience and assuming the use of the Gitflow branching model.
+Internal versions should adopt a different pattern; here is my recommendation based off of my own experience assuming the use of the Gitflow branching model.

 1. Release branches should declare a specific semantic version since they are candidates for release.
 The version can be incremented if a hotfix is required before the release is deployed.
 Use a build number suffix to distinguish between commits, for example: X.Y.Z (build-number)
 2. Hotfix branches are the same as release branches in that they should use a declared semantic version.
 Use a build number suffix to distinguish between commits, for example: X.Y.Z (build-number)